|

 wiki.

-We used to have Verizon Guardian protection on our phone lines years
+We used to have Verizon Guardian protection on our (two) phone lines years

 ago.
-Since 'crosstalk' was so bad in our old house, we had Verizon replace
+Since 'crosstalk' was so bad in our old house, Verizon decided to replace

 all of the phone wire in our entire house.
 So, the Guardian service paid for